0655-dev/template-typescript-package/packages/template-typescript-package/src-default/readme.md

 <!--
-INFO: this file is auto-generated from a template by default, but any changes you make in here will persist -->
+INFO: this file is a default file generated from a template, but any changes you make in here will persist -->

 # Typescript Package